akirataguchi115/mscthesis/misc/taguchi-pars.md

 #### 5.1 Future research
 - adopting a clear baseline
 - Docker CLA, SSPL
-- make cla easier maybe with gpg
+- make cla easier maybe with gpg / joplin easy cla sign
 - LICENSE highlighting.js
 - what kind of efforts and why
 - what this thesis has provided